kawa1983/cvsw_net/README.md

 Overview and architectural details of CVSW are described in the following papers.

+* R. Kawashima, S. Muramatsu, H. Nakayama, T. Hayashi, and H. Matsuo, "SCLP: Segment-oriented Connection-Less Protocol for High-Performance Software Tunneling in Datacenter Networks", Proc.
+1st IEEE Conference on Network Softwarization (NetSoft 2015), London, UK, 2015 (to appear).

-* R. Kawashima and H. Matsuo, "Implementing and Performance Analysis of STT Tunneling using vNIC Offloading Framework (CVSW)", Proceedings of IEEE 6th International Conference on Cloud Computing Technology and Science (CloudCom 2014), Nanyang, Singapore, Dec.
-2014 (To appear)
+* R. Kawashima and H. Matsuo, "Implementing and Performance Analysis of STT Tunneling using vNIC Offloading Framework (CVSW)", Proceedings of IEEE 6th International Conference on Cloud Computing Technology and Science (CloudCom 2014), pp.929-934, Singapore, Dec.
+2014

 * R. Kawashima and H. Matsuo, "Virtual NIC Offloading Approach for Improving Performance of Virtual Networks", The Transactions of